-British Producer Julia Verdin has established herself as one of Hollywood’s leading independent producers, with 33 critically acclaimed feature films produced to date.
+British Producer/Director Julia Verdin has established herself as one of Hollywood’s leading independent producers/directors with 33 feature films made to date.

 Verdin has produced acclaimed theatrical releases including the Newmarket release Stander, directed by Bronwen Hughes starring Tom Jane, Deborah Unger, Dexter Fletcher and David O’Hara; Sony Classics release The Merchant of Venice, directed by Michael Radford, and starring Al Pacino, Jeremy Irons and Joseph Fiennes; and Riding The Bullet based on a Stephen King story, directed by Mick Garris, and starring David Arquette, Jonathan Jackson, Erica Christensen and Barbara Hershey.
 These films played in major film festivals including Sundance, Venice, Toronto and London.

 Her faith based film, Lionsgate release, The Least Among You, starring Lou Gossett Jr., Lauren Holly and William Devane, premiered on Showtime and was featured in many major festivals.
 The film was nominated for the 2012 NAACP awards for Outstanding Television Movie and Best Lead Actor.